ASCII-Rightholders/the_characters/README.md

 # the_characters
-These characters are copyrighted by the ASCII Rightholders organization, you can buy the license here: https://robbiemaggie64.wixsite.com/license
+These characters are copyrighted by the ASCII Rightholders organization, the license is available here: https://robbiemaggie64.wixsite.com/license